KararTY/BeFriendlier-Web/README.md

 Twitch "Tinder(TM)" bot.

 ## Execution
-  * 10 minute cooldown for "swiping" command.
+  * 10 minute cooldown for a "swiping" command.
-  * Swiping gives you a text, consisting of the user's bio and a selection of things they like.
+  * "Swiping" gives you a text, consisting of the user's bio.
+  * You can reply to the bot with "yes" to get more information.
-  * You can reply to the bot with "yes" or "no" to try to match with the person.
+  * You can reply to the bot with "match" to try to match with the person.
+  * You can reply with "next" or "no" to skip the person.
   * Profile can be setup via command.
 128 characters bio.
     * Profiles can be setup to be global or channel-specific.
     * Only one global profile.
     * Only one profile per channel.
-    * Setup asks you a few questions to better "match" you with Twitch friends.
+    * Setup asks you a few questions to better "match" you with other users.
-  * Profiles also accessible via web link, ~~displaying user customized pictures~~(Maybe not?).
+  * Profiles also accessible via web link.
   * Choose between global results or channel results.
-  * On "match", users are whispered the user name of the person they matched with.
+  * On "match", users are **whispered** the username of the person they matched with.

 Stay tuned.